Kblack0610/fuzzy-drunk-finder/scratchpad.md

   - [X] Create fdf_clear_history command to easily reset history
   - [X] Update help documentation to document the new command
-  - [X] Ensure history entries don't keep old prefix formats [ ] Additional performance optimizations (deferred)
+  - [X] Ensure history entries don't keep old prefix formats [X] Simplify code for better search capabilities
+  - [X] Revert to direct piping of files to fzf without complex combining logic
+  - [X] Remove unnecessary flags that were limiting search flexibility
+  - [X] Keep history entries simple in regular mode to maximize searchability
+  - [X] Return to the core functionality that made the original approach effective [X] Improve robustness
+  - [X] Fix Escape key behavior to always leave the user in their original directory
+  - [X] Add clear user feedback in both normal and debug modes
+  - [X] Maintain the test mode functionality for easier debugging
+  - [X] Add Ctrl+Y shortcut to copy a path to clipboard
+  - [X] Use proper exit code checking to ensure Escape works correctly
+  - [X] Fix history tracking to properly record navigation context
+  - [X] Fix hanging issues with simpler code approach [ ] Additional performance optimizations (deferred)
 [ ] Implement additional improvements

 ## Lessons

+### Technical Lessons
 - When working with file system operations, ensure you have the correct permissions and paths
 - Caching directory-specific suggestions improves responsiveness
 - Using md5sum of the current directory path creates unique cache identifiers